What is VOICE?

 Angela Padilla is a psychology major looking into clinical psychology.
 Her goal is to make a difference in someone's life through her work at San Bernardino Sexual Assault Services (SBSAS) and to help bring awareness to domestic violence.
 In her spare time she loves to go to the beach andis currently working on watching Game of Thrones

-Mallory Gers is a graduate student pursuing her Masters of Social Work.
+Mallory Gers is a Support Group Lead for VOICE and a graduate student pursuing her Masters of Social Work.
 Mallory is passionate about working with survivors of domestic violence and sexual assault.
 In her free time she enjoys going on runs with her dog, watching sports, and catching up on all her favorite shows on Netflix.

 How do I become a VOICE Peer Educator?

 VOICE Peer Educators are CSUSB students who go through a 12 hour training and commit to weekly 2-hour meetings as well as a certain number of hours per quarter.
-VOICE peers are recruited in Spring quarter and trained before school starts in September.
-If you have any questions please contact Marina.Rodriguez2@csusb.edu.
+We are NOW recruiting VOICE peers to be trained before school starts in September 2018.
+Applications are due by May 23, 2018.
+If you have any questions or to request an application please contact Marina.Rodriguez2@csusb.edu.

 The best way to get involved is to follow us on Instagram and Facebook and attend our events!
 We would love to have you!
 We are also open to collaborating with your club or organization or participating in training and cross-training.
 Just contact Marina.Rodriguez2@csusb.edu for more information.